Description

 Roger McLay’s Kone chair is an iconic Australian design and ridiculously rare.
 I haven’t come across another pair of McLay Kone chairs I could seriously consider stocking in iNVISeDGE since 2006.
 Roger McLay’s “Kone” chair was the most celebrated of his work and has had a notable mention in virtually every reference book on vintage design ever compiled (definitely Australian vintage design books anyway).
 Designed in 1948, the Kone chair was made from a single piece of aircraft-grade laminated plywood moulded into a conical shape and attached to a metal base.
 Most had metal legs although other versions were produced with wooden legs.
 (Some even had “shag-pile” covers on them and were called the “Poodle” chair!
 I can just picture someone putting a lead on one and taking it out for a walk!)
 Initially, the Kone chair was sold only from McLay’s Gloucester Street Studio in Sydney, but it became so popular after winning the 1950 Interior Design Award that Descon was commissioned to produce and sell it in larger quantities.
 That said, these days there are very very few of these around.
 Roger McLay’s designs have been archived at the Powerhouse Museum in Australia, preserving and valuing the legacy of the Kone chair for generations to come.

 This Kone chair by Roger McLay is a solid investment- Kone chairs have increased in value since I’ve been in this business and I believe this trend will continue in the future- they’re rare and timeless in style- there’s a real simplicity to them but they still have wow-factor.
 I can only find few other Kone chairs available for sale in Australia at the time of writing (2024- ALL of them are more expensive than this RARE pair).
-There was also one that sold back in 2019- it was priced at about AU $3,200.
-These are serious investment pieces.
+There was also one that sold back in 2019- it was priced at about AU $3,200- solid proof that they are serious investment pieces.

 The main upside to investing in a Kone chair is that they’re extremely adaptable to any interior.
 Designer furniture can be clinical and sterile-looking these days- this vintage chair will add an earthy accent to your space.
 Kone chairs would be a beautiful contrast on polished concrete floors!